US Fed: Support saved 21 money funds from "breaking the buck"

 In all the study found at least 78 money funds received some type of direct support in the form of cash contributions or purchases of distressed securities at above-market prices.
 In all, the support totaled $4.4 billion.

-Sponsors that provided support included well-known fund companies such as Northern Trust Corp (NTRS.O), T. Rowe Price Group Inc (TROW.O), Bank of New York Mellon Corp (BK.N) and the Western Asset Management unit of Legg Mason Inc (LM.N).
-(Editing by Andre Grenon)
+Sponsors that provided support included well-known fund companies such as Northern Trust Corp, T. Rowe Price Group Inc, Bank of New York Mellon Corp and the Western Asset Management unit of Legg Mason Inc.

+* Board of directors of international petroleum investment company PJSC has been reconstituted

+* Results of placing of 11,017,432 ordinary shares in Countryside Properties Plc by certain management sellers